Autonomation: Relationship with just-in-time

 Taiichi Ohno and Sakichi Toyoda, originators of the TPS and practices in the manufacturing of textiles, machinery and automobiles considered just-in-time manufacturing and Autonomation as the pillars upon which TPS is built.
 Jeffrey Liker and David Meier indicate that Jidoka or "the decision to stop and fix problems as they occur rather than pushing them down the line to be resolved later" is a large part of the difference between the effectiveness of Toyota and other companies who have tried to adopt lean manufacturing.
-Automation, therefore can be said to be a key element in successful Lean Manufacturing implementations.
+Autonomation, therefore can be said to be a key element in successful Lean Manufacturing implementations.

-For just-in-time (JIT) systems, it is absolutely vital to produce with zero defects, or else these defects can disrupt the production process - or the orderly flow of work.
+For just-in-time (JIT) systems, it is absolutely vital to produce with zero defects, or else these defects can disrupt the production process – or the orderly flow of work.

 JIT and Lean Manufacturing are always searching for targets for continuous improvement in its quest for quality improvements, finding and eliminating the causes of problems so they do not continually crop up.

 Jidoka involves the automatic detection of errors or defects during production.
 When a defect is detected the halting of the production forces immediate attention to the problem.

 The halting causes slowed production but it is believed that this helps to detect a problem earlier and avoids the spread of bad practices.